bitnulleins/lazy-retina/README.md

 *RETINA IMAGES: The Lazy Retina plugin automatically adds retina sizes to every (custom) image size.
 You’ve to regenerate already uploaded images.*

+# Installation

+Download lazy-retina.zip and upload it to your Wordpress.

 # Support in themes

 If you want to lazy load an image in themes please use the following code: